“Alcohol is bad for health”.

 Using the social justice narrative for neighbourhood effects of alcohol

-Access to alcohol is greatest in lower SES neighbourhoods in Ontario.
-And, alcohol-attributable emergency department visits increased by 17.8% over the two-year period from 2016-17 after the deregulation of alcohol sales in Ontario in 2015.
+Access to alcohol is the greatest in lower SES neighbourhoods in Ontario.
+The alcohol-attributable emergency department visits increased by 17.8% over the two years from 2016-17 after the deregulation of alcohol sales in Ontario in 2015.

 We know about the alcohol harm paradox – although those lower income drink less, they seek hospital treatment than those with higher SES.